M1xchange sets sights on doubling business volumes next fiscal too

-Riding on an upswing in both large corporates and MSMEs adoption, TReDS platform M1xchange, a digital invoice discounting platform for MSMEs, is aiming at doubling its business volumes to about ₹90,000 crore in 2024-25, Sundeep Mohindru, Chief Executive, Mynd Solutions, has said.
+Riding on an upswing in both large corporates and MSMEs adoption, TReDS platform M1xchange, a digital invoice discounting platform for MSMEs, is aiming at doubling its business volumes to about ₹90,000 crore in 2024-25, Sundeep Mohindru, Promoter & Director, Mynd Solutions, has said.

 This RBI-licenced platform, which has been on a roll in recent years, is on course to close the current fiscal with business volumes of ₹43,000-45,000 crore, nearly double the business volume of ₹23,100 crore recorded in 2022-23, Mohindru told businessline in an interview.